Next

 What We Know

+By 1840 and in 1850, Jehu, his wife Elsa, and their children were in Otselic, about a hundred miles from Petersburg.
+Jehu’s transition could have involved living and working on a Davis farm or the farm of his uncle Johnson Babcock, 30 miles from Otselic.
+Elsa Richer lived in Otselic or elsewhere in Chenango County, NY before 1820.
 In 1848 Wisconsin became a state and was giving away fertile farm land.
 The 1850 census record shows that Jehu, Elsa, and their children lived in Otselic and that neighbors included the extended Davis family.
 In the early 1850s, the Babcocks, the Davises and others moved to Wisconsin and became neighbors again.
 If Gilbert migrated with his family, he did not survive the trip.
 In 1855 they were east of New London and by 1860 southwest of New London.
 His monument in the family plot, Floral Hill cemetery, New London, shows that Jehu was also known as John Babcock.
 Here is a cemetery record of the Babcocks buried in the D-108 family plot.